OpenCDSS/cdss-lib-models-java/README.md

 ## License ##

-A license for the software is being determined as part of the OpenCDSS project.
+Copyright Colorado Department of Natural Resources.

-GPL 3.0 has been recommended.
+The software is licensed under GPL v3+.
+See the [LICENSE.md](LICENSE.md) file.

 ## Contact ##